ErickCodigo/Full-Width-For-Platzi-Video/README.md

-  Once you do what is indicated in ** Get it easily ** above, each once the page is reloaded the buttons will disappear and to return to see them you no longer have to paste everything again, but only the second part of the script below.
+  Once you do what is indicated in ** Get it easily ** above, each once the page is reloaded the buttons will disappear and to return to see them you no longer have to paste everything again, but only the second part of the script from index.js.

-  That is, when you reload the page, the buttons will disappear, but for to see them again you should only paste the second part of the scripts here down.
+  That is, when you reload the page, the buttons will disappear, but for to see them again you should only paste the second part of the scripts from index.js.

   THIS ONLY WORKS BY PLAYING A VIDEO ON THE PLATZI PLATFORM.